Maahes

-Maahes (also spelled in Greek: Mihos, Miysis, Mios, Maihes, or Mahes) (Greek: Μαχές, Μιχός, Μίυσις, Μίος, or Μάιχες) was an ancient Egyptian lion-headed god of war, whose name means "he who is true beside her".
+Maahes (also spelled in Greek: Maches, Michos, Miysis, Mios, and Maeches) (Greek: Μαχές, Μιχός, Μίυσις, Μίος, or Μάιχες) was an ancient Egyptian lion-headed god of war, whose name means "he who is true beside her".
 He was seen as the son of the Creator god Ptah, as well as the feline goddess (Bast in Lower Egypt or Sekhmet in Upper Egypt) whose nature he shared.
 Maahes was a deity associated with war, protection, and weather, as well as that of knives, lotuses, and devouring captives.
 His cult was centred in Taremu and Per-Bast, the cult centres of Sekhmet and Bast respectively.

 Name

 The name of Maahes begins with the hieroglyphs for the male lion, although in isolation it also means (one who can) see in front.
 Some of the titles of Maahes were Lord of Slaughter, Wielder of the Knife, and The Scarlet Lord.

 Origin

 The first recorded reference to Maahes is from the New Kingdom.
 Some Egyptologists have suggested that Maahes was of foreign origin; indeed there is some evidence that he may have been identical with the lion-god Apedemak worshipped in Nubia and Egypt's Western Desert.

 Maahes was considered the son of Ra with the feline goddess Bastet, or of another feline goddess, Sekhmet.
 He was sometimes identified with another son of Sekhmet, Nefertum.
 Maahes was said to fight Ra's archenemy, the serpent Apep, during Ra's nightly voyage.

 Considered to have powerful attributes, feline deities were associated with the pharaohs, and became patrons of Egypt.
-The male lion hieroglyphic was used in words such as "prince", "mashead", "strength", and "power".
+The male lion hieroglyph was used in words such as "prince", "mashead", "strength", and "power".